-Identity theft is a crime in which an impostor obtains key pieces of personal identifying information (PII) such as Social Security numbers and driver's license numbers and uses them for their own personal gain.
+Identity theft is a crime in which an impostor obtains key pieces of Personal Identifying Information (PII) such as Social Security numbers and driver's license numbers and uses those for their own personal gain.
 It can start with lost or stolen wallets, stolen mail, a data breach, computer virus, “phishing” scams, or paper documents thrown out by you or a business (dumpster).
 With South Florida being number one in the country in identity theft cases, here are some tips to assist residents to avoid being the victim of identity theft.

 - Don’t give out your SSN unnecessarily (only for tax reasons, credit or verified employment.)
 Before providing personal identifiers, know how it will be used and if it will be shared.